AsgardCms/Documentation/user-module/configuration.md

 'driver' => 'Sentinel',
 ```

+Make sure to install the wanted driver on composer first.

-Be sure to check out the [User Drivers](https://asgardcms.com/en/docs/user-module/drivers) documentation page for additional info on how to create new user & role drivers.
+Also, be sure to check out the [User Drivers](https://asgardcms.com/en/docs/user-module/drivers) documentation page for additional info on how to create new user & role drivers.